garvitkhurana/Squirrel_Tracker/README.md

 ## Features:
 1. Adding a new squirrel sighting.
 2. Modifying current sightings.
-3. Common statistics about the squirrel sightings
-4. A map that plots the first 100 squirrel sightings on the OpenStreetMap.
+3. A map that plots 100 squirrel sightings on the OpenStreetMap.
+4. Common statistics about the squirrel sightings

+## Access the app at: